doctors having a discussion among each other

 Sanando docemus | We teach to heal

-The Department of Radiology consists of 75 Faculty members working across the Divisions of Medical Imaging, Radiation Oncology, and Medical Physics.
+The Department of Radiology consists of 121 Faculty members working across the Divisions of Medical Imaging, Radiation Oncology, and Medical Physics.
 Our educational programs include undergraduate electives, postgraduate training in the form of comprehensive residency and fellowship programs, as well as faculty development.
-We are the largest Canadian University provider of radiology-based continuing professional development opportunities in Canada.

 Welcome message

-I am honored to hold the position of Chair of the University Department of Radiology, Radiation Oncology and Medical Physics and Head of Medical Imaging at the Ottawa Hospital (TOH).
+I am honored to hold the position of Chair of the Department of Radiology, Radiation Oncology and Medical Physics at the University of Ottawa and Head of Medical Imaging at The Ottawa Hospital (TOH).
 There is tremendous talent in our department in the domains of clinical excellence, education, research and quality improvement.
 Our team of Radiologists, Medical Physicists and Radiation Oncologists together with technologists, nurses and clerical staff are making a difference every day to the lives of patients with a practice focused on the core TOH values of care, compassion and collaboration.
-Our services extend as far North as Nunavut and we are proud to provide leadership to multiple Eastern Ontario hospitals and IHFs.
+Our services extend as far North as Nunavut and we are proud to provide leadership to multiple Eastern Ontario hospitals.

 Our faculty are actively engaged in shaping the physicians of tomorrow through our undergraduate and post graduate training of medical students, physicists, residents and fellows.
-Recognizing the centrality of training to our program the Department of Medical Imaging was recently awarded the 2020 PARO Residency Program Excellence Award.
 As the only Radiology department in the country boasting a dedicated Animal Imaging Core facility and basic scientists embedded in our staff we maintain close collaboration between basic scientists and clinical researchers.
 Our high performance research teams are bridging research silos and contributing to practice-changing research and leading innovation for a healthier world.

 Whether you are a member of the public, a donor, or a prospective or current learner, I invite you to explore our site and learn more about what the Department of Radiology, Radiation Oncology and Medical Physics offers.
-Please direct any general questions to [email protected].
-I look forward to meeting you in Ottawa!
+I look forward to meeting you!

 Dr. Carole Dennie (her/she/elle)